 In the digital era, fraudulent activity is the plague disrupting the healthy environment of many industries.
 Adtech is no exception.
 Traffic fraud is pervasive, its scope is massive.
 Digital advertising demanded serious countermeasures be taken, as we are talking about losses worth billions every year.
-The Interactive Advertising Bureau, known as IAB (responsible for ensuring high standards and development of digital marketing industries), came up with a sound resolution — Authorized Digital Sellers initiative: aka Ads.txt.
+The Interactive Advertising Bureau, known as IAB (responsible for ensuring high standards and development of digital marketing industries), came up with a sound resolution — the Authorized Digital Sellers initiative: aka Ads.txt.

-We decided to dedicate this blog post to ads.txt, its benefits, but first things first: let’s figure out why we do this.
+We decided to dedicate this blog post to ads.txt and its benefits, but first things first: let’s figure out why we do this.
 Ads.txt Version 1.0 was rolled out in 2017.
 Since that time, the tool has turned neither into mandatory procedure nor into the mainstream, and many websites still turn a blind eye to the initiative, making all possible excuses.
 Transparency of the digital ecosystem will not be built by itself, as it has to be achieved by the joint efforts of everybody who is involved.
 Actually, neglect of ads.txt poses an obstacle for digital advertising in many ways.
 Let’s dive into the concept and explore all of its beauties.

 Ads.txt: explaining the phenomenon